react-native-elements/react-native-elements/docs/customization.md

 ### Using the theme in your own components

 You may want to make use of the theming utilities in your own components.
 For this you can use the `withTheme` HOC exported from this library.
-It adds two props to the component it wraps - `theme`, `updateTheme` and `replaceTheme`.
+It adds three props to the component it wraps - `theme`, `updateTheme` and `replaceTheme`.

 ```jsx